Skip to content

 Welcome to Greta Hildebrand’s Fine Art Studio.

 Almost 5 years in as a partner with the Jordan Art Gallery I am finding that customers have grown to appreciate my work and have the confidence to consider it a valuable acquisition.
 My subject matter from the escarpment, farmlands, and Lake Ontario including the ever popular Toronto skyline offers a variety of impressions from Niagara.
-The Gallery is open 7 days – 10 am to 5 pm from May 24 to December 31.
-Winter hours are reduced with Mondays and Tuesday closed January and February, and from March 1, closed Tuesdays only until Victoria Day weekend/May 24.
+The Gallery is open 7 days – 10 am to 5 pm from May 24 to December 31 with reduced winter hours.

-Home from its Canadian tour is my 60 x 45 inch needle felted quilt, Corona Premonition, which has been added to a privately owned, life-time art collection.
+Back from its Canadian tour is my 60 x 45 inch needle felted quilt, Corona Premonition, which has been added to a privately owned, life-time art collection in Niagara.
 My work in Connecting our Natural Worlds has been sold to a private collector in Texas.
-Colour with a U exhibition has also concluded – quilt still available.
-Images of all are below.
+Colour with a U exhibition has also concluded – quilt now sold to a Toronto collector.
+Images of these quilts are below.

 New work which I began in early January, has now found a home at a private cottage in Algonquin Park.
 The owners of Into the Field found the subject of thistles and other native plants leading into a farm field reminiscent of their backyard.
 See blog spot for information.